 Drain the Eggplants:

 Place the peeled eggplants in a colander to drain excess liquid for about 15-20 minutes.
-This helps to remove any bitterness and ensures a better texture for the salad.
+This helps remove any bitterness and ensures a better texture for the salad.

 Mix the salad: